MABelanger/jslib-html5-camera-photo/README.md

   ...
 ]
 ```
-But with the new constraint `video.advanced[]`, i had problem with my `samsung galaxy S4 environment camera` and not with the user one, so when we use the maximum resolution and the camera won't start it get error of `trackStartError` because the resolution is to hight?
+But with the new constraint `video.advanced[]`, i had problem with my `samsung galaxy S4 environment camera` but not with the `user` environment, so when we use the maximum resolution and the camera won't start it get error of `trackStartError` because the resolution is to hight?
 So instead of crashing and doing nothing, it fall back to default resolution by trying multiples `minimum width` until they is no more `video.advanced[...]` array.
-If you have better solution please [contribute](./CONTRIBUTING.md) :)
+It's a hack, If you have better solution please [contribute](./CONTRIBUTING.md) :)

 ## supported browsers (getUserMedia)
 [https://caniuse.com/#search=getUserMedia](https://caniuse.com/#search=getUserMedia)